connecting

 Salana Boutique Hotelhttps://www.salanaboutique.com/

-Settha Palace – Vientiane’s most luxurious hotel: https://www.setthapalace.com
+Settha Palace – Vientiane’s most luxurious hotel a short walk from Nam Phou fountain: https://www.setthapalace.com

-Imagine this- the High Speed Train from Vientiane to Luang Prabang and on to China.
+Imagine this- a High-Speed Train from Vientiane to Luang Prabang and on to China.

 Normally the long 9-10 hour drive from Vientiane to Luang Prabang ( via Vang Vieng) can now be done by train in around 2 hours!
 So now in the Land of PDR- which is a reminder to Please Don’t Rush… you can now speed up your trip out of Vientiane to relax in Luang Prabang.
-The train makes a stop enroute n Vang Vieng... which is also a famous traveler stop along the Nam Song River set amidst limestone mountains.
+The train makes a stop enroute in Vang Vieng... which is also a famous traveler stop along the Nam Song River set amidst limestone mountains.
+A slower train is also available which makes more local stops.

-LCR- Lao China Rail also has an APP to book tickets directly within 3 days of travel.
+LCR- Lao China Rail has an APP to book tickets directly within 3 days of travel.

-Remember tickets are only available 3 days in advance, and they sell out quickly.
+Tickets are only available 3 days in advance, and they sell out quickly.
 There is 2nd class, First Class and a Business Class.
-You can have a local Lao agent or see if your Vientiane hotel can assist with tickets as going out to the train station is an approx 30 min drive from Vientiane Center.
+You can have a local Lao agent or see if your hotel can assist with tickets as going out to the train station is an approx 30 min. drive from Vientiane Center.

 More info on: